supAdii/AdityaPublicRemoteRepo1/README.md

 # AdityaPublicRemoteRepo1

 I am making a change,
 Changed by Aashish Lungeli, aka lungma,
-Hope this works,
+Hope it works,
 Again changed by Aashish Lungeli